Black Friday Week is Here | Shop Now

 If there’s anyone that knows the AR-15 platform, it’s the US military.
 As a special offer for our readers, you can get the Official US Army Manual for AR-15/M4/M16 right now – for free.
 Click here to snag a copy.

-1 thought on “How to Install a 2 Stage AR-15 Trigger
+ONE THOUGHTS ON "How to Install a 2 Stage AR-15 Trigger"

 Leave a Reply